 In many areas, one of every five children is labeled with 'attention deficit' or ADHD.
 The number of children so diagnosed increased by 90% between 1989 and 1996!
 Three-fourths of the doctor visits resulted in drug treatment.

 Clinical Psychiatric News, July 1998, reported that 223 children under age 3 who enrolled in Michigan's Medicaid program before December 1996 were labeled ADHD.
 The author adds: "Amazingly, 57% of these children were treated with one or more psychotropic drugs including Ritalin, Prozac, Dexedrine, Aventyl and Syban.
 Thirty-three percent were medicated with two or more of these drugs."
 These drugs have not been well-tested on children.

 Combining anti-depressants (Prozac or Luvox) and psychostimulants (Ritalin) increases the risk of cardiovascular collapse, seizures, euphoria and psychosis (3).
 Researchers at the Brookhaven National Laboratory reported that "when Ritalin was given to cocaine users, they couldn't distinguish the Ritalin high from the cocaine high".

 Pellagra is a vitamin B3 deficiency disease.
-In 1938, the American Journal of Medical Science, Vol. 196 published an article titled, "The Mental Symptoms of Subclinical Pellagra (in children)" by T.D.
-Spies et al. Symptoms include hyperactivity, perceptual difficulties, inappropriate social behavior, and problems in school.
-Sound familiar?
+In 1938, the American Journal of Medical Science, Vol. 196 published an article titled, "The Mental Symptoms of Subclinical Pellagra" by T.D.
+Spies, et al. Symptoms include hyperactivity, perceptual difficulties, inappropriate social behavior, and children have learning and behavior problems in school.